Maggi: Seasoning sauce

+In the German, Dutch, and Danish languages, lovage has come to be known as Maggi herb (Ger.
+Maggikraut, Du. maggikruid or maggiplant, Da. maggiurt), because it has an aroma similar to Maggi sauce, although lovage is not present in the sauce.
+This flavour of lovage is due to sotolon, whereas hydrolyzed vegetable protein contains 5-ethyl-sotolon (EHMF, "Maggi lactone").

 Noodles

 Maggi instant noodles are popular in Bangladesh, South Africa, Pakistan, Singapore, Malaysia, Papua New Guinea, Australia, New Zealand, Sri Lanka, Nepal, Bhutan, Maldives and India and are synonymous with instant noodles in most of these countries.
-Nestle has 39% market share in Malaysia, and had 90% market share in India prior to a nationwide ban by the Food Safety and Standards Authority of India.
+Nestlé has a 39% market share in Malaysia, and had 90% market share in India prior to a nationwide ban by the Food Safety and Standards Authority of India.
 The ban was later lifted, but market share diminished to 53%.
 In Malaysia and Singapore, fried noodles made from Maggi noodles are called Maggi goreng.
 Maggi Instant noodles are branded as "Maggi 2 Minute Noodles" in Australia, South Africa, New Zealand and India.

 In India, Maggi Masala noodles carry a green dot, meaning they are specifically formulated to serve vegetarians.
 However, Maggi chicken noodles carry a red triangle, indicating that they are not vegetarian.
 This special formulation is not available in other countries, unless imported from India.

 In the Philippines, localized versions of Maggi instant noodles were sold until 2011 when the product group was recalled for suspected Salmonella contamination.
-It did not return to market, while Nestle continues to sell seasoning products including the popular Maggi Magic Sarap.
+It did not return to market, while Nestlé continues to sell seasoning products including the popular Maggi Magic Sarap.